ReezFX/WOL-Manager/README.md

 - Python 3.8 or higher (if installing manually)
 - Docker and Docker Compose (if using containerized deployment)
 - Network with support for broadcast UDP packets
-- Devices configured to support Wake-on-LAN
+- Devices configured to support Wake‑on‑LAN

 ---